 The CMB program attracts applicants from diverse undergraduate majors, and we seek to admit students with science coursework appropriate to the major (recent admitted student majors include Biochemistry, Biology, Biotechnology, Cell Biology, Chemistry, Genetics, Microbiology, Molecular Biology, Physics, etc.,) and indicating preparation for the Cellular, Molecular, and Biomedical Sciences doctorate.
 An important complement to coursework preparation is research experience outside the classroom.
 Most of our admitted students have worked during summers or after graduating with their undergraduate degree in laboratory settings, have strong letters from research advisors, and have gained the experience to explain in the personal statement and during the interviews what they were doing, why they were doing it, how the experience shaped their need to pursue doctoral studies, and how the CMB Program and specific labs of CMB faculty complement their interests.

 Admitted students receive a competitive stipend, tuition waiver, and medical insurance.
 Stipend support comes from serving as a teaching assistant, primary mentor grants, departmental funds, NIH-supported institutional training grants (Immunology/Infectious Disease and Lung Biology T32s, CMB Graduate Assistance in Areas of National Need (GAANN)), or individual fellowships.
-The average time to graduation is 5.5 years, and our alumni have been admitted to prestigious postdoc positions, taken posts in industry, and obtained additional clinical training.
+The average time to graduation is 5.6 years, and our alumni have been admitted to prestigious postdoctoral positions, taken posts in industry and nonprofit agencies, and obtained additional clinical training.

 I encourage you to explore our website, especially the Prospective Students Information tab in the menu, to learn more about our program and the application process (handled through UVM’s Graduate College portal).
-If you have questions, reach out to me (email@example.com) or the CMB office (CMB@uvm.edu).
-Our application deadline is December 1st, 2020, and we plan to conduct in-person interviews on January 19-20 and 26-27, 2024.
+If you have questions, reach out to me (firstname.lastname@example.org) or the CMB office (CMB@uvm.edu).
+Our application deadline is December 1st, 2023, and we plan to conduct in-person interviews on January 19-20 and 26-27, 2024.
 Online interviews will occur in late January to early February, 2024 for select international students.

 Matt Poynter, PhD